x-stream/xstream/xstream-distribution/README.txt

 The directories should be self explanatory:
   ./src/templates:   contains the skin HTML and style sheet.
 Other templates might go here.
   ./src/content:     contains the content in simple HTML.
-  ./lib:             the libraries required by XSite which are not released yet.

 BUILDING SITE